Supported by Provident Financial, Barings, Phillips Solicitors & LMW

 Success will only come if we all act now to modify the way we live.
 Every one of us can and must make a difference, but it is the youth who carry the biggest burden as future stewards of our planet.

 'WWF is delighted to be working with [email protected] on this dynamic and creative journey.
 The world of the future will be shaped by the imagination, creativity and passion of the next generation, and it is a challenge that should be approached with hope and not fear.
 Projects such as this are essential to inspire young people to dream of a better future, express it to inspire others, and then seek to make their dream a reality.'

 Matt Larsen-Daw, Education Manager, WWF-UK

-The World Economic Forum Future of Jobs Report predicts that creativity, innovation and ‘ideation’ – forming ideas and concepts - will be key skills for the future.
+The World Economic Forum’s Future of Jobs Report predicts that creativity, innovation and ‘ideation’ – forming ideas and concepts – are key skills for the future.
 The creative arts build and nurture the essential qualities of imagination, questioning, empathy and communication - the very skills which are uniquely human.

 Our collaboration with WWF aims to encourage young people to look at our damaged world through new lenses.
 By discovering and developing these kinds of life skills, the next generation will be better equipped to plan for a positive future – a future which requires them to work alongside nature - and influence decision makers so that collectively, we respect the needs of the planet.

 We hope Future Visions will demonstrate that through innovative creative activity, young people can devise original ways of tackling big challenges, expressing their opinions, conclusions and proposals persuasively.